TsunokakeTaiki/furima-31694/README.md

 ### Association

-- has_one :Items
+- has_one :item
-- has_many :Users, through: :User_Transactions
+- has_many :users, through: :user_transactions
-- has_one :Send_addresses
+- has_one :send_address

 ## Send_addresses テーブル